Orange-OpenSource/optisam-backend/README.md

 OpTISAM
 ======

 __OPTISAM__ (Optimized tool for inventive software asset management) is a tool for the Software Asset Management Compliance Audit and Optimization Tool.
-This monorepo contains all the backend services
+This monorepo contains all the backend services namely:

+- auth-service
+- account-service
+- license-service
+- import-service

 ## Quick start
 ### Download